Team-Kaleidoscope/DevHive-Angular/README.md

 This is the back-end portion of the project, built with [`Angular`](https://angular.io/).
 For the back-end, refer to [DevHive](https://github.com/Team-Kaleidoscope/DevHive).

+In the `docs` folder you can find relevenat information and documentation about this project.
+You can also find our Privacy Policy.

 ## Contents:
 - [Setting up locally](#setting-up-locally)
   - [Prerequisites](#prerequisites)